Marloxo/Tower-Defense-Game/Documentation/Guide.md

 - else will Generate Vector3 Between Turret position and the target enemy.
 - then Creates a rotation with the specified forward and upwards directions From the Vector3
 - Next step transform lookRotation rotation to Angles (x,y,z)
-- and Use `Quaternion.Lerp()` Method for Enhancment to smooth the move from one state to another
+- and Use `Quaternion.Lerp()` Method for Enhancement to smooth the move from one state to another
 - finally rotate the turret (or the specific part of turret) with the results directions on Y axis

 - PS : `OnDrawGizmo()` used to show in game mode window the range of the turret